 Paying Off Debt

 According to the Consumer Financial Protection Bureau, Americans pay $120 billion in credit card interest and fees every year.
-Add in a mortgage, car payments and student loans, and it’s easy to see how you can get stuck.
+Add in a mortgage, car payments and student loans, and it’s easy to see how you can get overwhelmed by debt.
 For some, a small amount of debt that goes unpaid can grow over time thanks to interest rates and late payment fees.
 Debts escalate rapidly for people who are out of work or who have low-paying jobs.

 Access to your annuity can minimize your debt and set the stage for better budgeting habits.
 Establishing a successful budget requires you to make a long-term strategy for managing money.